A Reference Architecture for the American Multi-Modal Energy System: Introduction

 Together, these three architectural changes minimize the demand on the coal, oil, and natural gas systems.
 In the meantime, such a systemic shift towards the use of electricity requires a commensurate expansion of the electric grid.
 Such a \textbf{\emph{sustainable energy transition}} is arguably the largest single engineering system transformation in human history.
-Given the environmental consequences, it must be undertaken in a manner that not just meets the evolving requirements of its stakeholders but also in the meantime remains operational.
-Fortunately, from a model-based systems engineering perspective, the three architectural changes described above constitute a change in the AMES' \emph{instantiated architecture} but leaves the AMES' \emph{reference architecture} largely unchanged.
-For this reason, identifying the underlying reference architecture of the AMES becomes a high priority in meeting the paramount requirement of energy sustainability.
+Given the environmental consequences, the energy transition must be undertaken in a manner that not just meets the evolving requirements of its stakeholders, but also remains operational.
+Fortunately, from a Model-Based Systems Engineering (MBSE) perspective\cite{Dori:2015:00,Friedenthal:2011:00}, the three architectural changes described above constitute a change in the AMES \emph{instantiated architecture} but leaves the AMES \emph{reference architecture} largely unchanged.
+In order to deploy an MBSE-methodology to the sustainable energy transition, identifying the underlying reference architecture of the AMES becomes a high priority in meeting the paramount requirement of energy sustainability.

-\begin{defn}\textbf{- Instantiated Architecture} A case specific architecture, which represents a real-world scenario, or an example test case.
+\begin{defn}\textbf{- Instantiated Architecture}\cite{Cloutier:2010:00,Friedenthal:2011:00} A case specific architecture, which represents a real-world scenario, or an example test case.
 At this level, the physical architecture consists of a set of instantiated resources, and the functional architecture consists of a set of instantiated system processes.
 The mapping defines which resources perform what processes. \end{defn}